ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/UltraSeedbox Control Panel (UCP)/UltraSeedbox Control Panel Tour.md

   * Seedbox username and the server name
   * Seedbox type
   * Expiration date
-    * This is where you can
+    * This is where you can see day where your seedbox will expire/bandwidth reset.
   * Download/Upload speeds
   * Disk info
   * Upload Bandwidth info